usesc/cube-opengl/README.md

 - GLEW
 - Make (Build system)

-I very strongly recommend using your operating systems package manager, if your on windows just use MSYS2 MinGW.
-Building libraries is just too much of a hassle nowadays, especially since everything requires Cmake.

 Anyway heres how to install cglm, glew, glfw for ubuntu (apt)

 also install libopengl